Terrimarie/BookRoom/README.md

 # Book Room Website
-This is a website for people who want to search, store, create, edit, delete book records and mark them as urgent to return to the library.
-They can search for books, add books, edit books, delete books and mark books as urgently need to be taken back to the library.
-Admins can create Genre's and search through books using key words form the titles, the authors names or the genre's.
+This is a website for people who want to search, add, store, edit, delete book records.
+They can search for books, add books, edit books, delete books.
+Admins can also create and delete genre's.
+Each user can only delete books added by that user.

 ## UX
 The book page the book room website is white and simple for the the user to use.
 There is a simple search bar they can use as a user or an admin user, with a search and reset button.
 Along with a simple navigation bar leading you to the books, profile page, add book, manage categories and log out as an admin or as a user the books, profile page, add book and log out page.
 The book room once clicked brings you back to the book page.